-The FDA has found that benzodiazepine drugs, such as diazepam, when used in combination with opioid medications or other sedating medications can result in serious adverse reactions including slowed or difficult breathing and death.
+The FDA has found that benzodiazepines, such as diazepam, when used in combination with opioids or other sedating medications can result in serious adverse reactions including slowed or difficult breathing and death.
 Patients taking opioids with benzodiazepines, other sedating medications, or alcohol, and caregivers of these patients, should seek immediate medical attention if that start to experience unusual dizziness or lightheadedness, extreme sleepiness, slow or difficulty breathing, or unresponsiveness.

 As a benzodiazepine, diazepam comes with the risk of abuse, misuse, and addiction to the medication.
 Physical dependence to diazepam can occur with prolonged use of the medication.
 A withdrawal reaction may occur when stopping diazepam, but this risk can be reduced by slowly reducing the dose of diazepam when stopping.
 Do not stop taking diazepam abruptly, and do not make any changes to therapy without consulting your health care provider.